Your Agent Gets a Wallet. Your Rules Decide How It Spends.

 0% fees.
 Delegation-scoped.
 Budget-enforced.
 Signed receipts.
 Cascade revocation.
 On-chain finality in under 1 second.

 Passport generation is free and open source.
 Anyone can create a valid Ed25519 keypair.
 The protocol is designed this way.
 The Sybil boundary is the issuer countersignature: passports issued through official Agent Passport System infrastructure are countersigned with the Agent Passport System issuer key.
 A self-signed passport is just a keypair.
-A countersigned passport is a verified identity.
+A countersigned passport is an identity backed by signed credentials.

 Agent Passport System Issuer Public Key: e11f46f5831432d17852189d5df10ed21d5774797ae9ee52dbab8c650fec16ae Verify: verifyIssuerSignature(passport, issuerPublicKey) MCP tool: verify_issuer Published by reference implementation: aeoess.com/.well-known/aeoess-issuer.json